1900 SW 4th Ave, Portland, OR 97201

 1. Is the proposed work a Demolition or Major Alteration?

-To assist with determining whether the work qualifies as a demolition or a major alteration or addition, the following guides offer an overview and illustrate various examples:
+To assist with determining whether the work qualifies as a demolition or a major alteration, the following guide offers an overview and illustrate various examples of major alterations and additions.

 2. Demolition Delay Ordinance (City Code Section 24.55.200)

-Residential structures in areas with a residential Comprehensive Plan Map designation are subject to a Residential Demolition Delay.
+A demolition permit for structures with 1-2 dwelling units in areas with a residential Comprehensive Plan Map designation are subject to a demolition delay.
+The Demolition Ordinance requires the following:

 After demolition, the site must be restored to conditions suitable for new construction.
 If the building to be demolished has a basement or foundation that will result in a replacement fill of 24” or greater, the replacement soil is required to be compacted, and a soils special inspection by an independent agency is required.